-In an effort to encourage students to help one another by contacting the appropriate administrative department or authority in critical situations (Public Safety, Residence & Greek Life, Office of Student Affairs, Student Health & Wellness Center) or 911 Emergency Assistance, a student who seeks assistance for another student, who is experiencing a drug or alcohol emergency, will generally not be subject to disciplinary action by the Office of Student Affairs.
+In an effort to encourage students to help one another by contacting the appropriate administrative department or authority in critical situations (Public Safety, Residence Life, Office of Student Affairs, Student Health & Wellness Center) or 911 Emergency Assistance, a student who seeks assistance for another student, who is experiencing a drug or alcohol emergency, will generally not be subject to disciplinary action by the Office of Student Affairs.
 This provision applies only to individuals, not organizations.
 To be clear, this policy is not meant to promote unlawful drug or alcohol use among students.
-Rather, it is intended to provide a "Good Samaritan" provision within the Code of Conduct to encourage responsible reporting to an appropriate authority when a student is in need of help.
+Rather, it is intended to provide a provision within the Code of Conduct to encourage responsible reporting to an appropriate authority when a student is in need of help.
 Accordingly, it is expected that any reporting will be done in good faith.
+Amnesty matters will be determined by the Dean of Students or designee.

-The Good Samaritan Policy acknowledges that as members of this community, students have a responsibility to each other.
-We expect students to take active steps to protect the safety and well-being of our community.
+The Amnesty Policy acknowledges that as members of this community, students have a responsibility to each other.
 Therefore, students should directly seek medical assistance for another person (or for themselves) during an alcohol or other drug related emergency.
-In such an instance, the Good Samaritan student will not face disciplinary action for the mere possession or use of alcohol or drugs provided that he or she remains with the individual until medical assistance arrives and the person can be assisted.
-In order to qualify under the Good Samaritan Policy, the Good Samaritan must contact the appropriate administrative department or authority.
-Depending on the facts and circumstances, a student who seeks medical assistance for another may be required to meet with a member of the counseling staff for an assessment.
-As long as the student complies with all directives, s/he will not face disciplinary actions for the mere possession or use of alcohol and/or drug.
+In such an instance, the student who seeks medical assistance will not face disciplinary action for the mere possession or use of alcohol or drugs, if they remain with the individual until medical assistance arrives and the person can be assisted.
+In order to qualify under the Policy, the student, after securing medical assistance, must also contact the appropriate administrative department or authority.
+Depending on the facts and circumstances, a student who seeks medical assistance for another may be required to meet with a member of the Student Affairs staff and/or a counselor.
+As long as the student complies with all directives, they will not face disciplinary actions for the mere possession or use of alcohol and/or drug; failure to comply can result in the revocation of the amnesty and referral to the normal disciplinary process.

-The Good Samaritan Policy applies only to alcohol or other drug related medical emergencies but does not apply to other prohibited conduct such as assault or property damage.
-If other prohibited conduct occurs, then a student will be held responsible for those violations.
+The Amnesty Policy applies only to alcohol or other drug related medical emergencies but does not apply to other prohibited conduct under the Code of Conduct.
+If other prohibited conduct occurs, then a student can be charged with a violation of the Code of Conduct.
 The use and/or abuse of alcohol or drugs will not be considered a mitigating circumstance for any other violation of this Code of Conduct.
-In cases where an individual fails to seek emergency medical assistance when it is clearly needed, disciplinary action may be taken against the individual/organization.
-The Dean of Students or his or her designee will investigate the circumstances involving the request for assistance and may also require a reporting student to participate in drug or alcohol abuse education or counseling as appropriate.
-Failure to adhere to the mandates may result in the case being referred through the normal conduct process.
+In cases where an individual fails to seek emergency medical assistance when it is clearly needed, disciplinary action may be taken against the individual.

-The Good Samaritan Policy applies to individuals, not organizations and pertains only to isolated incidents.
-Reporting pursuant to these Policies will be monitored, and the Dean of Students retains the authority to pursue, in accordance with the Code of Conduct and applicable law, disciplinary action against and/or contact the parents of the students who abuse it.
+Reporting pursuant to the Amnesty Policy will be monitored, and the Dean of Students retains the authority to pursue, in accordance with the Code of Conduct and applicable law, disciplinary action against and/or contact the parents of the students who abuse it.

-The Good Samaritan Policy applies only to Illinois Tech's response to a medical emergency.
+The Amnesty Policy applies only to Illinois Tech’s response to a medical emergency.
 Criminal/police action may still occur separately from the Dean of Students office.

 - Office of Student Affairs;